Hello, this is

 Research

-Current foci include developmental pharmacology, toxicology and endocrinology; estrogen action and environmental estrogens, signaling, gene regulation, and gynecologic cancers.
+Relevant foci include developmental pharmacology, toxicology and endocrinology; estrogen action and environmental estrogens, signaling, gene regulation, and gynecologic cancers.
 Looking at the principles of hormone signaling to understand how trauma, stress, heavy metals, and environmental chemicals exert their adverse effects on human health.
 Dr. McLachlan is also working with investigators in a project entitled "Developmental Estrogenization Syndrome: Multiple Disease Endpoints Associated with Exogenous Estrogenic Chemicals".

 Service and Outreach